Human Growth Hormone (HGH) for "Dummies"

 HGH has been shown, in some studies, to have side effects which include Carpal Tunnel Syndrome, Arthritis, edema (swelling), water retention, joint pain, Gigantism (abnormal bone growth) and bloating.

 Side effects are typically experienced with high dose abuse over long periods of time.
-One should also completely avoid HGH if they have cancer or a high risk or prevalent family history of cancer, especially prostate and reproductive cancer.
+One should also wholly avoid HGH if they have cancer or high risk or prevalent family history of cancer, especially prostate and reproductive cancer.

-Studies have shown that the pituitary gland has the ability to produce healthy levels of Growth Hormone when stimulated throughout the entire human lifespan.
+Studies have shown that the pituitary gland can produce healthy levels of Growth Hormone when stimulated throughout the entire human lifespan.

 Avoid Side Effects Initially: Numerous studies have shown side effects can be avoided by a slow initial administration, proper monitoring of levels and usage of HGH on a daily basis in what is called a low-dose, high-frequency method.

 Ongoing side effects can be avoided in an HGH replacement therapy program when one avoids high doses of HGH over an extended period and continues to monitor their blood by getting bi-yearly blood work analysis.

 Typical Protocol of HGH A standard protocol utilizing low doses has shown to have the best effects.
 General Range: A generic protocol for someone over the age of 35, deficient in GH/IGF-1, and showing signs of Andropause, is approximately 1 to 2 IU per day, with five days on (Monday through Friday using 1IU per day) and two days off (Saturday and Sunday = no usage of HGH).